GibsDev/gibsdev.com/public/about.md

 # About me

-My name is Curtis, I am a software developer (engineer?) who likes to make things.
+My name is Curtis Gibson, I am a software developer (engineer?) who likes to make things.
 My current favorite language is Javascript, particularly in a nodejs environment.
 I like to try and keep things as simple as possible, but sometimes I like to let feature creep roam free.

 ## Things I like to do